wojnosystems/flick/README.md

 ## Configuration life cycle

-1. Definition phase
+1. Definition phase (this happens at compile-time)
    1. individual values
    1. individual value validations
    1. post-load transforms
    1. grouped values
    1. grouped value validations
-1. Create configs!
 1. Test configs (outside of the application), make it easy to build config linters for formatting and validation.
-1. Load
+1. Load (this happens at run-time)
    1. From file
    1. From environment
    1. From flags